F.A.Q's & T&C's

 Terms & Conditions

 A non-refundable deposit of £100 per person is required to secure your place.
-This must be made either via bank transfer or Paypal.
+This must be made either by bank transfer or credit/debit card.

 Your reservation is made once your booking information and deposit is received.
 Final payment is due no later than four weeks before your arrival date.
 If this payment is not received, then the booking may be treated as cancelled.